Peak height velocity and aerobic developmentUsing simple measurement data to inform training decisions

 Peak height velocity (PHV) is a simple biometric measurement that helps to pinpoint when a child's growth spurt is taking place.
 Aside from the first year of life which is a normal human's fastest growth period with a rate of about 20 cm per year, PHV represents what is commonly called the "growth spurt" that usually occurs during adolescence.
 It is during this period that the child is growing as fast as he ever will.

 The chart illustrates growth rates over time.
 Human growth is not linear but does follow a somewhat predictable pattern.
-It starts out at a blazing fast rate immediately after birth and then levels off a bit until speeding up for a short time during adolescent and then levels off again before stopping completely shortly afterwards.
+It starts out at a blazing fast rate immediately after birth and then levels off a bit until speeding up for a short time during adolescence and then levels off again before stopping completely shortly afterwards.
 By the late teens or early 20s most people have reached their full adult height, some children stop growing much earlier though.

 These obvious signs of physical growth also signal the maturation of certain body systems.
 During PHV the system that can be most affected by training is the aerobic energy system.
 Once PHV starts a window of 12 to 18 months opens where the cardiovascular system is most sensitive to accelerated training gains.
 So knowing when PHV starts can be a valuable bit of information that allows coaches to adjust training accordingly.